Supercomputer Predicts EPL Winner After Man City Beat Palace 3-0, Close Gap on Arsenal

 • Manchester City brushed aside Crystal Palace to keep the pressure firmly on Arsenal in a gripping Premier League title race

-• With only two matches remaining, every point carries enormous weight as both teams battle relentlessly for supremacy
+• With only two matches remaining, every point will carry enormous weight as the top two teams battle relentlessly for supremacy

-• Opta’s supercomputer has delivered its latest prediction on which side is best placed to lift the crown at the end of the campaign
+• Opta’s supercomputer has delivered its latest prediction on which side is best placed to lift the crown at the end of this season

 The Premier League title race tightened again after Manchester City produced a commanding 3–0 win over Crystal Palace on Wednesday, May 13, cutting the gap to leaders Arsenal to just two points with two matches left.